MindSetLib/Insolver/docs/source/model_wrappers.md

 # Model Wrappers

-Model wrappers allow you to perform some model fitting routines using a unified interface from different backend packages.
+Model wrappers allow you to perform model fitting routines using a unified interface from different backend packages.
-Currently model wrappers implement Generalized Linear Models (`scikit-learn`, `h2o`) and Gradient Boosting Machines (`xgboost`, `lightgbm`, `catboost`).
+Currently, model wrappers implement Generalized Linear Models (`scikit-learn`, `h2o`) and Gradient Boosting Machines (`xgboost`, `lightgbm`, `catboost`).

 ## BaseWrapper
-`InsolverBaseWrapper` is an abstract class that unifies basic functionality of the wrapper which is not dependent on the model type and backend choice.
+`InsolverBaseWrapper` is an abstract class that unifies the basic functionality of the wrapper, which is not dependent on the model type and backend choice.
 This class represents a building block for creating wrappers for specific models with their backend packages.

 By itself, `InsolverBaseWrapper` provides basic `__call__`, `load_model`, `save_model` methods.
 By default, `__call__` method returns the model object itself which is stored in `self.model` attribute.

 ### Creating a new wrapper using `InsolverBaseWrapper`
-A new wrapper class should have `InsolverBaseWrapper` as a parent class, which requires `backend` argument.
-This argument should contain a string with the name of the backend which will be used in model fitting.
-It should be set at class instance initialization, the usage example is provided below.
+A new wrapper class should have `InsolverBaseWrapper` as a parent class, which requires a `backend` argument.
+This argument should contain a string with the backend's name, which will be used in model fitting.
+It should be set at class instance initialization; the usage example is provided below.

 ```python
 from insolver.wrappers.base import InsolverBaseWrapper